Smmarixyz/Wound_healing/README.md

 Uniqueness:

-	Real-time prediction: The system enables real-time wound type prediction and electrotherapy recommendations based on sensor inputs.
+	Real-time prediction: The system enables real-time Diabetics wound type prediction and electrotherapy recommendations based on sensor inputs.
 	Email notifications: A sending email notification with prediction results and recommendations provide quick access to insights and facilitates decision-making.

 Conclusion: